mikiec84/github-api-1/README.md

 $github = new Github;
 ```

-This creates a basic Github object that can be used to access publicly available resources on [github.com]
+This creates a Basic Github object that can be used to access publicly available resources on [github.com]
 (https://github.com).

 Sometimes it is necessary to specify additional options.
 This can be done by injecting in a Registry object with your